 When calculating the correct milligram dosage of CBD oil you will need to know your dog’s weight in pounds (lbs).

 - Regular dose: A quarter (0.25) milligram for every 1 pound of body weight.
-Use a regular dose for mild to moderate symptoms.
+Use a regular dose for mild to moderate effects.
 Example: Your dog weighs 20 pounds and you want to portion out a regular dose of CBD.
 This is how you calculate this dosage amount: 20 x 0.25 = 5 milligrams.
 In this case, you would give your 20-pound dog a regular dose measuring 5 milligrams of CBD.

 - Strong dose: A half (0.5) milligram for every 1 pound of body weight.
-Use a strong dose for moderate to severe symptoms.
+Use a strong dose for moderate to severe effects.
 Example: Your dog weighs 30 pounds and you wish to administer a strong dose of CBD.
 This is how you calculate this dosage amount: 30 x 0.5 = 15 milligrams.
 In this case, you would give your 30-pound dog a strong dose measuring 15 milligrams of CBD.